sayanee/archives/_posts/2006-06-16-plans-abandoned.md

 published: true
 meta: {}
 ---
-<p align="justify">I am supposed to be getting ready to leave soon for the sea expedition.
+I am supposed to be getting ready to leave soon for the sea expedition.
 But no, none of this is happening.
-I&#39;m in bed with fever.
-Why must the fever come NOW :mad:</p>
+I'm in bed with fever.
+Why must the fever come NOW :mad:

-<p align="justify">Weekend plan totally abandoned.
-Operation: Rest in bed</p>
+Weekend plan totally abandoned.
+Operation: Rest in bed